mrspeaker/zardozer/README.md

 Browse at http://localhost:9966

+* `Enter` toggles PLAY and EDIT modes.
+* Click on entity name in sidebar to edit
+* Add components to an entity in the sidebar (dodgy at the moment)
+* `New game` clears all the entitites.
+Not much point at the moment - no saving!

 ## Entities

 Entities are simple objects that have a `name` and a bunch of `components`, and not much else!
 All state and logic is done by components.

-Can make an enitity with `new Entity("name", xpos, ypos)` or with the helper below for deserializing from data.
+Can make an entity with `new Entity("name", xpos, ypos)` or with the helper below for deserializing from data.
 (The `Position` component is currently added automatically.
 May change that.)

 Setting an entities `remove` property to `true` will remove it from the game on the next game update tick.